virgesmith/neworder/docs/examples/option.md

 # Derivative Pricing

-This example showcases how to run parallel simulations, each with slightly different input data, in order to compute sensitivities to the input paramters.
+This example showcases how to run parallel simulations, each with slightly different input data, in order to compute sensitivities to the input parameters.

+{{ include_snippet("./docs/examples/src.md", show_filename=False) }}

 ## Background